sajjad425/retail-EDA/README.md

 ![retailEDA](https://github.com/user-attachments/assets/59c10e0c-cd00-42cc-ae1b-ff8fd9acd0d8)

+## Dataset Description
 To conduct a comprehensive Exploratory Data Analysis (EDA) on the provided sample Superstore dataset, we will follow these detailed steps:
 Data Overview and Initial Inspection, Data Cleaning, Descriptive Statistics, Data Visualization and Identifying Business Problems for Weak Areas
 Let's start with each step.

 ## 1. Data Overview and Initial Inspection